 This agent-based architecture provides several advantages over existing object-oriented technologies.
 In objectoriented systems, objects communicate through messages.
 The sender object must know the address of the receiver object, and the public methods of the receiver object.
 This is not the case with the ORMAC framework.
 Agents conform to a communication protocol that allows an agent to send a message to agent(s) without needing to know the address of the agent(s) or the specific methods available to the agent.
 This allows agents to move, yet still be in contact with other agents, and allows for agents to broadcast requests to some or all other agents.
-Another advantage with ORMAC is the ability to use ontology to direct agents through a task.
+Another advantage with ORMAC is the ability to use an ontology to direct agents through a task.
 An ontology can act as a script, or rule base for an agent to follow.
 This difference is perhaps more conceptual than practical because there currently is very little ontology standardization.
-We use the ontology to describe the characteristics of each newspaper within the system while agents use the ontology to correctly retrieve information from the newspapers.
+We use the ontology to describe the characteristics of each newspaper within the system while agents use the ontology to correctly retrieve the information.

-There is also an advantage in the ability for agents to suspend processing on one machine, move to another, and resume processing.
-This provides the ability to prioritize tasks or agents by sending high priority agents to faster resources.
-Along the same lines, this capability can be used to load balance a system depending on the workload of each agent.
+There is also an advantage because agents have the ability to suspend processing on one machine, move to another, and resume processing.
+This advantage provides the ability to prioritize agents (tasks) by sending high priority agents to faster resources.
+Furthermore, this capability is used to load balance a system depending on the workload of each agent.
 Rather than having a global scheduler determine this priority or allocation of agents, the agents can determine this cooperatively.
 For example, within VIPAR, if the GUI agent requests processing, a message is sent to all other agents to stop retrieving messages until the GUI agent has completed its task.